GMcC-94/FullStack-App/README.md

 -  Github Actions
 -  Docker for containerisation and deployment
 -  AWS for hosting and scaling (Elastic Beanstalk, EC2, S3)
--  JavaScript/TypeScript and React for front-end development
+-  JavaScript and React for front-end development
 -  Spring Security 6
 -  Login/Registration for user management
 -  Slack Integration